Goji | A Fruiting Shrub Featured in East Asian Gardens and Poetry

 Basic Information

-- Scientific Name: Lycium chinense / Lycium barbarum
+- Scientific name: Lycium chinense / Lycium barbarum

 - Family: Solanaceae

-- Origin: East Asia (China, Korea, Japan)
+- Origin: East Asia (China, Korean Peninsula, Japan)

 Historical Episodes